schmouk/PyRandLib/PyRandLib/README.md

 ## Implementation
 Current implementation of PyRandLib uses Python 3.x with no Cython version.
+It has been tested with Python 3.8 but should run with most of Python 3 suvbversions.

 Python 2.7 could be later available,  if asked for.
 Cython  implementations could also be later available.